What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 7. Management analyst

-As a management analyst, sometimes called a management consultant, you help organizations become more profitable by finding ways to reduce cost and boost revenue.
-You likely work as a consultant meeting with various client companies and:
+As a management analyst, sometimes called a management consultant, you help organizations become more profitable by finding ways to reduce costs and boost revenue.
+You likely work as a consultant meeting with various client companies, and you may have other responsibilities, including:

 • Interviewing and observing on-site to evaluate company performance